ChakradharG/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-A repository of sorting algorithms written in C++
+A repository of sorting algorithms written in C++.

 <br>